Fall 2023 General Auditions

 * Holidays marked with an asterisk (*) begin at sundown on the previous day.

-* Find the show you are cast in below and see which run crew you are eligible for to the right.
+* Find the show you are cast in below and see what run crew you are eligible for to the right.

 (Section 1)